-From Clover to River, we have noted all things that traditionally Irish in addition to a few classic Irish Celtic references.
+From Clover to River, we have noted all things that are traditionally Irish in addition to a few classic Irish Celtic references.
 One of these would be suitable for a fun-loving pup that appreciates the great outdoors.

 Scottish Celtic Dog Names

 For all the sporty posh pups out there, an ode to the Celtic Scottish culture would be an interesting and unique spin on a name.
-Read on to find out which of these fun scot inspired references suits your new addition.
+Read on to find out which of these fun Scot-inspired references suits your new addition.

 Welsh Celtic Dog Names

 Wales is known for its gorgeous beaches and rugged coastline.
-Additionally, the Welsh people are notoriously friendly and welcoming.
-For those dogs who are simply beautiful and have the warmest and inviting personalities, a Celtic Welsh name may just be a perfect match!
+Additionally, Welsh people are notoriously friendly and welcoming.
+For those dogs who are simply beautiful and have the warmest and most inviting personalities, a Celtic Welsh name may just be a perfect match!

 Celtic Dog Names with Meanings

-If you are searching for a name that has flair – you should consider a Celtic name with a meaning.
+If you are searching for a name that has flair, you should consider a Celtic name with a meaning.
 Not only do these each sound incredibly cool, but they have also lovely, funny, or pure meanings behind them.
 Read on to find out which of these interesting suggestions pairs perfectly with your dog.